-The annual evaluation process offers an opportunity to review activities from the previous year, for faculty to discuss professional objectives and goals for the year ahead, and to request necessary resources with their directors.
+The annual evaluation process follows a specific pathway which can involve meetings with the FEC and/ or School Director.
+Based upon the governance option selected, the faculty member may have one or more meetings with the FEC and Director.
+These meetings offer opportunities to review activities from the previous year, for faculty to discuss and finalize professional objectives and goals for the year ahead, and to request necessary resources with their directors.